autofeedback-exercises/exercises/MTH4332/Block2/molecular-dynamics-3/.lesson/instructions.md

 The final result from your calculation should be a graph that shows how the position of the particle changed during the trajectory.

-N.B Please note the variable timestep, \delta, in the algorithm described above should be set to a suitable value.
+N.B Please note the variable timestep, $\delta$, in the algorithm described above should be set to a suitable value.
 I have set it to a sensible value in the code to the right.
 It is easy to tell if the value of the timestep is not sensible as total energy will not be conserved.